OxygenCobalt/Auxio/.github/CONTRIBUTING.md

 - Please ***FULLY TEST*** your changes before creating a PR.
 Untested code will not be merged.
 - Java code will **NOT** be accepted.
 Kotlin only.
 - Keep your code up the date with the upstream and continue to maintain it after you create the PR.
 This makes it less of a hassle to merge.
-- Make sure you have read [Accepted Additions and Requests](../info/ADDITIONS.md) before working on your addition.
+- Make sure you have read about the [Accepted Additions and Requests](../info/ADDITIONS.md) before working on your addition.